spacemeshos/protocol/README.md

 Spacemesh employs a two-step process to achieve finality.
 The first step is the Hare protocol, which each node runs at the end of every layer.
 It’s a Byzantine agreement protocol that allows the network to quickly achieve consensus on a canonical set of blocks.
 The output of the Hare allows bootstrapping of the consensus of the Tortoise, which is a slower, vote-based protocol that methodically counts the votes for and against each block, leading to eventual, final consistency.
 Each node uses the output of the Hare protocol to decide which previous blocks its newly-produced blocks should vote for.
 See [Consensus](consensus_overview.md) for more information on these protocols.

+## Beacon
+The spacemesh protocol generates its source of randomness by running an epoch-long beacon protocol.
+The purpose is to introduce unpredictability in the eligibility of making proposals and participating in the Hare protocol.
+This property is important for preventing a concentration attack where adversaries can influence the mesh content by creating a temporary majority at a given layer.
+See [Beacon](beacon_overview.md) and [Beacon Protocol](beacon_protocol.md) for more information on the beacon protocol.

 ## Networking

 The Spacemesh network consists of a peer-to-peer network of independent nodes, each running go-spacemesh (or another Spacemesh protocol client).
 Messages, which may consist of new transactions, old or new blocks, votes on consensus, etc., transit the network in one of only two fashions: a message may be transmitted from one node directly to a recipient node (e.g., in response to a request for a particular piece of data, such as a block), or a message may be gossiped across the entire network (e.g., a new transaction or block).